Admission to Graduate Standing - Classified

 - completion of a selection interview.

 New students are admitted to the Master of Science program in the fall only.
 Those admitted will be selected in the spring from the most qualified applicants at the sole discretion of the M.S.
 Program Graduate Studies Committee.
 An interview of the finalists is required.
-In addition to the university application, a departmental application form, obtainable at psychology.fullerton.edu/academics/ms_prog.asp, must be completed.
+In addition to the university application, all departmental application materials must be completed.

 Admission to Graduate Standing - Conditionally Classified

-It may be possible for applicants who have minimal deficiencies in the prerequisite requirements detailed above, but who are otherwise highly qualified, to be admitted with conditionally classified graduate standing.
-Provisions must be made for removal of deficiencies prior to the granting of classified standing.
-For further information, consult the graduate program adviser.
+It may be possible for applicants who have minimal course prerequisites detailed above, but who are otherwise highly qualified, to be admitted with conditionally classified graduate standing.
+Provisions must be made for removal of conditional status prior to the granting of classified standing.

-Students, in consultation with their program adviser, shall develop a study plan that will be submitted to the M.S.
-Program Graduate Studies Committee for approval.
-To be advanced to candidacy, students must receive a grade of “B-” (2.7) or better on all study plan courses and maintain a 3.0 grade point average overall.
+To advance to candidacy, students must earn a “B-” (2.7) or better on all study plan courses and maintain a 3.0 grade point average overall.